Who are we?

 • If you would like to explore partnership between your organization and ours, please reach out to: Info@GeneralStrikeUS.com

-• If you are committed to striking on Strike Day, the best thing you can do is sign your Strike Card now.
-Then, do whatever you can to sign up more folks.
-What can YOU do to make The General Strike the biggest grassroots movement in American history?
-Do that.
+• If you are committed to striking on Strike Day, the best thing you can do is sign your Strike Card now, and spread the word to everyone you know.